zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/creating-wiki-pages.md

 ![Add a child page](./creating-wiki-pages/images/06.png)

-It opens the same _Wiki_ page form editor.
+It opens the same _Wiki_ page editor.

 ![The Wiki Page editor is the same for all pages at all levels.](./creating-wiki-pages/images/07.png)